stomt/gulp-modular/README.md

  - `bowerFonts` copies fonts defined in the bower dependencies to a particular distribution folder.

 ## Stylesheets
+ - `styles` to include your style files, choose one of the following two as your scss compiler:
  - `compass` compiles scss files to CSS files using [compass](https://github.com/Compass/compass).
  - `sass` compiles scss files to CSS using [gulp-sass](https://github.com/dlmanning/gulp-sass).
  - `bowerStyles` concats all styles from the bower dependencies and stores the file to a particular distribution folder.